-37. In the course of a disciplinary process, an employee might raise a grievance about an issue which is related to the case.
-If this happens, the employer may find it convenient to deal with both issues concurrently.
-There may be other situations where the employer may find it more appropriate to suspend the disciplinary procedure for a short period while the grievance is dealt with.
-For example depending on the nature of the grievance, the employer may need to consider bringing in another manager to deal with the disciplinary process.
-In small organisations this may not be possible and the existing manager should deal with the case as impartially as possible.
+34. In the course of a disciplinary process, an employee might raise a grievance about an issue which is related to the case and which, for example, could possibly and unfairly influence the conduct or outcome of the process to his/her detriment if left unresolved.
+If this happens, the employer should consider suspending the disciplinary procedure for a short period while the grievance is dealt with.
+Depending on the nature of the grievance, the employer may need to consider bringing in another manager to deal with the disciplinary process.
+In small organisations this may not be possible, and the existing manager should deal with the case as impartially as possible.